MegaOwIer/rucgraph/README.md

 ## Notes for updating files.

 1. It is preferable to add an example in the front or end of each h file, for describing how to use the codes in the file.
+2. The recorded codes, except those in the build_in_progress folder, should be as stable as possible.